Masaramat/basecamp_2/README.md

 - `Project #destroy`: Enables users to delete a project.

 ## Description

-MyBasecamp1 is a web-based project management tool inspired by the original Basecamp.
-It allows users to create accounts, log in, and manage projects.
 The application is divided into three parts: User Registration, Session Management, and Project Management.
----

 ### Technical Details